ralfholly/approxion-kata-5-reversebits/cpp/gnueabihf/cross/how-to-crossdebug.md

 How to Cross Debug
 ==================

-* Install 'gdb-multiarch', the multi-architecture gdb on the host
+* Install 'gdb-multiarch', the multi-architecture gdb, on the host
 * Install 'gdb-server' on the target

-* Cross-compile with -g and O0
+* Cross-compile with -g and O0 on the host
 * Transfer the executable to the target: /path/to/target/exe

-* On target, start 'gdb-server': gdb-server --multi :9999      # 9999 is the port to be used
+* On target, start 'gdb-server': gdb-server --multi :9999      # 9999 is a possible port number to be used

 * On host, start 'gdb-multiarch': gdb-multiarch